-A. According to folk and natural remedies, almonds can help acid reflux.
+A. According to folk and natural remedies, almonds could help acid reflux.
 It’s recommended to eat five or six and it helps the indigestion and heartburn associated with reflux.
 Almonds provide great nutrition – carbohydrates, dietary fiber, and protein.
-Incorporating some into your diet can help!
+Incorporating some into your diet could help!

 - Q. mayonnaise acid reflux

-A. Mayonnaise can make acid reflux symptoms worse.
-Most fatty foods, cream based sauces, and oils can and will cause heartburn for those that are susceptible.
-A low-fat alternative can often times lessen symptoms.
+A. Mayonnaise could make acid reflux symptoms worse.
+Most fatty foods, cream based sauces, and oils could cause heartburn for those that are susceptible.
+A low-fat alternative could often times lessen symptoms.
 You don’t have to go without mayo on your favorite sandwiches, just be conscious of the fat and oil content.

 - Q. Are eggs bad for acid reflux ?